Printscan/rgminer/README.md

 ## CLI Options <sub><a href="#english-contents">↑ Back to contents</a></sub>

-The table below follows the actual `rgminer-1.0.7 --help` output.
+The table below describes the `rgminer-1.0.8` command-line options.

 ### Pool connection